aayushj9/OCR_assignment/README.md

 ```
 - Choose a file and click on upload
+- On left pan the extracted invoive will be shown
+- On right pan the originial uploaded invovie will be shown
-- Use the chatbot to ask any question
+- On left pan bottom, Use the chatbot to ask any question
 - click on clear to clear the dataset